bogogion/bogogion/README.md

 # About
-Currently a programmer on the HVA FRC 3824 team.
+Currently programming captain on the HVA FRC 3824 team.

 Languages:
 - C